116 Fifth Avenue North, Nashville, TN 37219

 The beverages are local.
 Enjoy coffee from 8th & Roast in the morning or as an afternoon pick-me-up.
 The full bar features local favorites including Arrington wine, Picker’s Vodka and Jackalope beer on tap.

 The location is prime.
-Cafe Lula is located at the center of the Music City universe – outside the front doors of the Ryman Auditorium.
+Cafe Lula is located at the center of the Music City universe – outside the front doors of Ryman Auditorium.
 Dine inside and enjoy a bird’s-eye view of the action on lower Broadway through the floor to ceiling windows.
 If the weather’s nice, choose a seat on the covered porch.

 The vibe is casual and friendly.
 Order from the counter and have your meal delivered to your table.
 Take a seat at the bar for a great view of the open kitchen.
 Grab a meal to go.
 Whatever your choice, you’ll be well cared for by Cafe Lula’s warm and welcoming staff.

 Cafe Lula is open from 9:00 a.m. to 8:00 p.m. daily with extended hours when there are events at the Ryman.
 Happy Hour is from 3:00-5:00pm daily featuring drink and appetizer specials.

 *Hours are subject to change